alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

 3. Create some OAuth credentials, which came in a JSON file I had to download

 At some point during this process, I had to create an OAuth consent screen.
-I think this is something that gets reviewed by Google if you want to publish this app for the world to use.
+If I was publishing this app for the world to use, you'd see this as signing into the app, and it would have to be reviewed by Google.
-Because I was only writing scripts for my personal use, I was able to leave the app with a "testing" status, and list my two YouTube accounts as "test users":
+Because I was only writing scripts for me, I was able to mostly skip this step -- I left the app with a "testing" status, and just listed my two YouTube accounts as "test users":

 {%
   picture
   filename="google-cloud-oauth-consent.png"
-  width="546"
-  class="screenshot"
+  alt="Screenshot of a settings screen in Google Cloud console.
+The panel is a titled ‘OAuth consent screen’, and there’s a table labelled ‘Test users’.
+It has two rows with redacted email addresses, and buttons to add/remove users from the table." width="546" class="screenshot"
 %}